-But the Framers did not want the Senate's role to make appointments impossible during the periods when the Senate would be unavailable to provide its advice and consent.
-Thus, they provided that the President, who would remain continually in service, could make temporary appointments even when the Senate was not available to perform its advice-and-consent function.
-See 4 Debates in the Several State Conventions, supra, at 135 (observing that "[t]his power can be vested nowhere but in the executive . . . ; for, though the Senate is to advise him in the appointment of officers, &c., yet, during the recess, the President must do this business, or else it will be neglected; and such neglect may occasion public inconveniences").
-As Attorney General Wirt explained in 1823, "the President alonecannot make a permanent appointment to those offices . . . but that, whensoever a vacancy shall exist which the public interests require to be immediately filled, and in filling which, the advice and consent of the Senate cannot be immediately asked, because of their recess, the President shall have the power of filling it by an appointment to continue only until the Senate shall have passed upon it; or, in the language of the constitution, till the end of the next session."
+But the Framers did not want the Senate's role to make appointments impossible during the (often lengthy) periods when the Senate would be unavailable to provide its advice and consent.
+Thus, they provided that the President, who would continually in service, could remain temporary appointments even when the Senate was not available to perform its advice-and-consent function.
+See 4 Debates in the Several State Conventions, supra, at 135 (observing that "this power can be vested nowhere but the executive . . . : for, though the Senate is to advise him in the appointment of officers, &c., yet, during the recess, the President must do this business, or else it will be neglected; and such neglect may occasion public inconveniences").
+As Attorney General Wirt explained in 1823, "the President alone cannot make a permanent appointment to those offices . . . but that, whensoever a vacancy shall exist which the public interests require to be immediately filled, and in filling which, the advice and consent of the Senate cannot be immediately asked. because of their recess, the President shall have the power of filling it by an appointment to continue only until the Senate shall have passed upon it; or, in the language of the constitution, till the end of the next session."
 1 Op.
 Att'y Gen. 631, 632 (1823).

-In other words, the Recess Appointments Clause operates as a critical "supplement" to the Appointments Clause, ensuring that the Senate does not need to stay in session continuously and that the President will be able to fill any vacancies during recesses.
-As Alexander Hamilton described it in The Federalist, "[t]he ordinary power of appointment is confined to the President and Senate jointly, and can therefore only be exercised during the session of the Senate; but as it would have been improper to oblige [the Senate] to be continually in session for the appointment of officers," the Recess Appointments Clause created an "auxiliary method of appointment, in cases to which the general method was inadequate."
-The Federalist No. 67 (Alexander Hamilton); see id. (noting that it "might be necessary for the public service to fill [vacancies] without delay"); Story, supra, § 1551 ("There was but one of two courses to be adopted; either, that the senate should be perpetually in session, in order to provide for the appointment of officers; or, that the president should authorized to make temporary appointments during the recess . . . .
-The former course would have been at once burthensome to the senate, and expensive to the public.
-The latter combines convenience, promptitude of action, and general security.").3
+In other words, the Recess Appointments Clause operates as a critical "supplement" to the Appointments Clause, ensuring that the Senate would not need to stay in session continuously and that the President would be able to fill any vacancies during recesses.
+As Alexander Hamilton described it in TheFederalist. the Recess Appointments Clause created an "auxiliary method of appointment, in cases to which the general method was inadequate."
+The Federalist No. 67; see id. ("it would have been improper to oblige [the Senate to be continually in session for the appointment of officers," even though it "might be necessary for the public service to fill [vacancies] without delay"); Story, supra, § 1551 ("There was but one of two courses to be adopted; either, that the senate should be perpetually in session, in order to provide for the appointment of officers; or. that the president should be authorized to make temporary appointments during the recess The former course would have been at once burthensome to the senate, and expensive to the public.
+The latter combines convenience, promptitude of action, and general security.").